Skip to content

-BigQuery (gcp)
+BigQuery (GCP)

-BigQuery is a great cloud data warehouse to get started with: they have a free tier, there are no servers to manage or think about.
-They are also good if you need to be HIPAA compliant and don't want to sign onerous enterprise licenses (for US-based healthcare companies).
+BigQuery is also good if you need to be HIPAA compliant and don't want to sign onerous enterprise licenses (for US-based healthcare companies).
 In short, we recommend using BigQuery if you have moderate amount of data to query and want to set up a cloud data warehouse.
 We use BigQuery for Glean's own analytics.

 If you have relatively small data and are very early, using something lightweight like Postgres or uploading csvs or parquet files to our DuckDB integration could also be good options.

-How to get set up:
+How to get set up

-1. Sign up for free GCP / BigQuery account if you don't have one
+1. Sign up for free GCP / BigQuery (opens in a new tab) account if you don't have one.

-2. Set up a Service User Account in Google Cloud
+2. Set up a Service User Account in Google Cloud.

-3. Set up a database connection in Glean
+3. Set up a database connection in Glean.

 Create a BigQuery service account